Why you need to ask your vet about pet drug interactions & side effects

-One of the most overlooked topics in veterinary medicine surrounds the issue of drug interactions and the side effects of medication.
-In the middle of a busy veterinary practice, many veterinarians often fail to take the time to discuss these possibilities.
+In the middle of a busy veterinary practice, many veterinarians may overlook an opportunity to discuss the possibilities of drug interactions and pet medication side effects.
 For example, many commonly prescribed nonsteroidal anti-inflammatory medications (NSAIDs) can sometimes cause digestive upset and/or liver/kidney problems in some sensitive pets.
 Corticosteroids like Prednisone can cause similar problems in some pets, as well as predispose pets to diabetes with prolonged use.

-Whenever multiple drugs are prescribed it is always important for clients to ask questions and/or veterinarians to make them aware of these issues, as veterinarians not only prescribe medication but are also dispensing medications in private practice much like pharmacists do for humans and at 1800PetMeds.
+Whenever multiple drugs are prescribed it is always important for pet owners to ask questions, because veterinarians not only prescribe pet medication but are also dispensing these medications in private practice.

 Do you have a question on potential pet medication interactions or side effects?
 Leave a comment below.